-One key element of any society is its collection of statuses-the positions that individuals within the society occupy.
+One key element of any society is its collection of statuses-the named positions that individuals within the society occupy.
 When most of us hear the word status, we tend to associate it with rank or prestige.
-But here we're talking about a status as any socially defined position a person can occupy: cook, daughter, anthropologist, husband, computer nerd, electrician, Facebook friend, shoplifter, and so on.
-Some statuses may, in fact, be quite prestigious, such as president.
-But others carry very little prestige, such as gas station attendant.
+But here we're talking about a status as any socially defined position a person can occupy: cook, daughter, anthropologist, husband, regular blogger, electrician, Facebook friend, shoplifter, and so on.
+Some statuses may, in fact, be quite prestigious, such as prime minister or president.
+But others carry very little prestige, such as gas station attendant or latte drinker.
 Some statuses require a tremendous amount of training, such as physician; others, such as ice cream lover, require little effort or none at all.

 We all occupy many statuses at the same time.
-I am a college professor, but I am also a son, uncle, father, brother, husband, friend, sushi lover, dog owner, occasional poker player, aging athlete with a bad back, homeowner, and author.
+I am a college professor, but I am also a son, uncle, father, brother, husband, friend, sushi lover, dog owner, occasional poker player, mediocre runner and swimmer with a bad back, homeowner, crossword puzzle enthusiast, Colts fan, and author.
 My behavior at any given moment is dictated to a large degree by the status that's most important at that particular time.
-When I am training for a half marathon, my status as professor is not particularly relevant.
-But if I decide to run in a race instead of showing up to proctor the final exam in my sociology course, I may be in big trouble!
+When I am training for a half marathon, my status as professor isn't particularly relevant.
+But if I decide to run in a race instead of showing up to proctor the final exam in my sociology course, I will be in big trouble!